MacaCoyle/cookTests/README.md

 Notes:
 Api tests are running well.
-UI test sometimes does not run well due to A/B testing and some time issues and prompts (I didn't get it fixed in time and there are still some things to improve)
+UI test sometimes does not run well due to A/B testing and some time issues and prompts (I didn't get it fixed in time and there are some things to improve)